-Ad valorem property taxes, the County's largest source of tax revenues, were 59% of total tax revenues fiscal year 2018 and 57% in fiscal year 2019.
-During the same period, income tax revenues as a percentage of total tax revenues were 37.% in fiscal year 2018 and 39% in fiscal year 2019.
-The following table presents the County's tax revenues by source for each of the last five fiscal years as well as the budgeted amounts for fiscal year 2020.
+Ad valorem property taxes, the County's largest source of tax revenues, were 57% of total tax revenues fiscal year 2019 and 56% in fiscal year 2020.
+During the same period, income tax revenues as a percentage of total tax revenues were 37.% in fiscal year 2019 and 40% in fiscal year 2020.
+The following table presents the County's tax revenues by source for each of the last five fiscal years.